Kolenov/one-click-hugo-cms/_docs_/IMAGE-OPTIMIZATION-RESEARCH.md

 **Process:**
 1. Content manager clicks "Publish" in DecapCMS
 2. DecapCMS merges PR to `main` (with unoptimized images)
+3. Netlify skips first deploy (waiting for optimization)
-3. GitHub Actions workflow runs on push to `main`
+4. GitHub Actions workflow runs on push to `main`
-4. Check image dimensions using libvips
+5. Check image dimensions using libvips
-5. Resize if width OR height > 1920px
+6. Resize if width OR height > 1920px
-6. Preserve aspect ratio, shrink only (no upscaling)
+7. Preserve aspect ratio, shrink only (no upscaling)
-7. Commit optimized images back to `main`
+8. **ALWAYS create commit:**
+   - If resized → commit with optimized images
+   - If no resize needed → empty commit to trigger deploy
-8. Netlify deploys only the optimized version (skips first commit)
+9. Netlify deploys the second commit (optimized or verified-optimal)

 **Technology:** libvips (4-8x faster than ImageMagick)